 The basis of valuation for Nelson Airport Limited's property, plant and equipment is fair value by independent valuers where the company does not have the internal expertise.
-The basis of the valuations includes assessment of optimised depreciated replacement cost and other market based information in accordance with asset valuation standards.
+The basis of the valuations include assessment of optimised depreciated replacement cost and other market based information in accordance with asset valuation standards.
 The major inputs and assumptions that are used in the valuations that require judgement include capital replacement values and life assumptions for each asset, and the application of discount rates.

 Judgements must be made about whether costs incurred relate to bringing an asset to its working condition for its intended use, and therefore are appropriate for capitalisation as part of the cost of the asset.
 The determination of the appropriate life for a particular asset requires management to make judgements about, among other factors, the expected future economic benefits of the asset and the likelihood of obsolescence.
-The Company's policy dictates that revaluations are carried out by independent valuers with sufficient regularity, at least once every five years, to ensure that the carrying value does not materially differ from the fair value at balance date.
-Circumstances around the Covid-19 pandemic led to this policy being breached for a minor portion of property plant and equipment.
-Please see subsequent note and Note 6 for details.
-The carrying value of property, plant and equipment and the valuation methodologies used in the latest revaluation undertaken and the key assumptions and inputs are disclosed in Note 6.

-b) Property, plant and equipment
+Revaluations are carried out by independent valuers with sufficient regularity, at least once every five years, to ensure that the carrying value does not materially differ from the fair value at balance date.
+The carrying value of property, plant and equipment and the valuation methodologies used in the latest revaluation undertaken and the key assumptions and inputs are disclosed in Note 6 b) Property, plant and equipment

 Property, plant and equipment are recorded at cost less accumulated depreciation and impairment losses, or at fair value with valuations undertaken on a systematic basis with no individual asset included at a valuation undertaken more than five years previously.
-There is \$3.1m included in the landside infrastructure assets carrying value that was due for revaluation at 30 June 2020, being five years since its last revaluation.
-The planned revaluation did not take place at 2020-year end due to COVID-19 impact on the revaluation environment.
-Please see note 6 for details.
 Valuations will be undertaken within a five-year period where Nelson Airport Limited considers the carrying value may differ materially from the fair value at balance date.
 Impairment losses are charged to profit or loss, except for properties previously revalued with the revaluation taken to other comprehensive income.
 For such properties, the impairment is recognised in other comprehensive income up to the amount of any revaluation.